hamartin/mazeSolver/README.md

 the "game" itself, and one for the score stuff.
 That way, when I want to train the AI, I can create an image only from the game surface.

-This becomes what ever it becomes.
+This project becomes what ever it becomes.

 In hindsight I realize, I could probably just have made minor changes to the branched code and then have the AI train on that and it would have been a lot less work, but I would also have understood pygame a lot less too.
+So it's all good.